Get In Touch

 • either 4 minor subjects or an extended IT major of 4 subjects.

 To be awarded the Bachelor of Information Technology with a specialisation in Software Development, students must complete 24 subjects (240 credit points) which must include the 12 core subjects and the software development major of 8 subjects listed below.
+The maximum duration to complete the course is 8 years.

 Year 1